AMD Wins El Capitan: EPYC Genoa and Radeon Instinct to Power Two-Exaflop DOE Supercomputer

 AMD Zen 4 EPYC Genoa and Radeon Instinct

-AMD's EPYC Genoa processors for the x86 backbone of the system, but the company hasn't shared any details on the new design, including the process node, number of cores, or clock speeds.
+AMD's EPYC Genoa processors form the x86 backbone of El Capitan, but the company hasn't shared any details on the new design, including the process node, number of cores, or clock speeds.
 We do know that Genoa features the Zen 4 architecture that will come after the next-gen EPYC Milan processors that come packing the Zen 3 design.
 The Genoa processors support next-gen memory, implying DDR5 or some standard beyond today's DDR4, and also feature unspecified next-gen I/O connections.

 AMD and the DOE are also being coy with details about the GPU architecture employed, merely characterizing the cards as a "new compute architecture" in the Radeon Instinct lineup.
 The GPUs support "mixed precision operations" and are obviously optimized for deep learning workloads.
 We also know that the design will come with "next-gen" high bandwidth memory (HBM) and will support CPU-to-GPU Infinity Fabric connections, which we'll cover shortly.